Josha91/DutchFirstNames/README.md

 1. The average length of both girls and boys names decreased rapidly after the 1960s, by about 2 characters.
 Single-syllable names became very popular.

 ![Length of babynames](https://github.com/Josha91/DutchFirstNames/blob/master/images/average_name_length.png)

+Not shown here, but investigated elsewhere, is that these trends are contrary to what is seen in the USA.
+In particular, name lengths *did not* change much there in the last 100 years, parents were not as 'conservative' at the turn of the 19th century.
+This can be understood from the larger variety in cultural backgrounds that cohabitated the US at that time.